 If you have some business clothes you’re looking to get rid of, find a local Dress for Success.
 Becca’s Closet and Operation Prom accept formal dresses to donate to teens in need for prom.
 There are even places to donate old wedding gowns with Brides Across America and The Brides Project.

 I Support the Girls and Free the Girls accept gently used bras in good condition that help homeless women and women rescued from sex trafficking.
-Room to Grow and Baby2Baby accept gently used kid and baby items to donate to low income families.
+Room to Grow and Baby2Baby accept gently used kid and baby items to donate to families in need.

 If you are passionate and/or involved in any specific advocacy work, you can always reach out to local organizations and even your local government agencies to see if they have any projects related to your work that may be in need of clothing donations.